How to Get Rid of Mice in Your House: The Complete Guide

 Spray Down the Area With Water

 This is very important.
-The first thing to do when you encounter mice in a house it to get a spray can with water and spray the entire location.
+The first thing to do when you encounter mice in a house is to get a spray can with water and gently spray the entire location.
 This will keep the mouse droppings from becoming airborne.